luaroxa/charade/README.md

 [4] HOW TO:

+You can go to https://luaroxa.github.io/charade/ to find the game.

 This game follows a very typical charade rules.
 Instruction:
  1) Pick Team Home & Guest.
 Team Home will go first.